ancap-ch/from-en/en/Libertarianism and the Alt-Right/01_speech.md

 #### Don’t put your trust in politics or political parties

 Just as *academia* and the academic world cannot be expected to play any significant role in a libertarian strategy for social change, so with politics and political parties – after all, it is the ultimate goal of libertarianism to put an end to all politics, and to subject all interpersonal relations and conflicts to private law and civil law procedures.
 To be sure, under present, all-pervasively politicized conditions an involvement in politics and party politics cannot be entirely avoided.
 However, in any such involvement one must be keenly aware of and guard against the corrupting influence of power and the lure of money and perks that comes with it.
 And to minimize this risk and temptation, it is advisable to concentrate one’s efforts on the level of regional and local rather than national politics, and there to promote a radical agenda of decentralization: of nullification and peaceful separation, segregation and secession.
 Most importantly, however, we must take heed of Ludwig von Mises’ life-motto: Do not give in to evil, but proceed ever more boldly against it.
 That is, we must speak out whenever and wherever, whether in formal or informal gatherings, against anyone affronting us with by now only all-too-familiar “politically correct” drivel and left-egalitarian balderdash and unmistakably say: “No. Hell no. You must be kidding”.
 In the meantime, given the almost complete mind-control exercised by the ruling elites, *academia* and the MSM, it already requires a good portion of courage to do so.
 But if we are not brave enough to do so now and thus set an example for others to follow, matters will become increasingly worse and more dangerous in the future, and we, Western civilization and the Western ideas of freedom and liberty will be wiped out and vanish.

-[^1]: That must be appropriated with our own nature-given, i.e., un-appropriated, body.

-[^2]: Property.

-[^3]: Conflict-free.

-[^4]: And all later owners connected to him through a chain of voluntary exchanges.

-[^5]: Whose leadership, to its credit, after Trump’s election victory, quickly broke with Trump when he turned out to be just another presidential warmonger.

-[^6]: *Aka* Mencius Moldbug.

-[^7]: *Aka* Soviet Poverty Lie Center.

-[^8]: *Aka* “non-discrimination”.

-[^9]: Which I have termed the “Stupids for Liberty” and my young German friend Andre Lichtschlag as “Liberallala-Libertarians”.

-[^10]: Colin Robertson.

-[^11]: Which, of course, was the reason for having invited them here.

-[^12]: Which is entirely compatible with libertarianism and its *desideratum* of freedom of association and opposition to forced integration.

-[^13]: Which is antithetical to libertarianism and inimical to human prosperity.

-[^14]: Let me hasten to add here that, despite my misgivings about his “economics”, I still consider Pat Buchanan a great man.

-[^15]: An endeavor, by the way, that has been ridiculed by Taki Theodoracopulos, a veteran champion of the paleo-conservative-turned-Alt-Right movement and Spencer’s former employer.

-[^16]: Many youngsters have been initially attracted to libertarianism believing that this “live and let live” is the essence of libertarianism.

-[^17]: So much for the libertarians who, in addition to their “live and let live” ideal also hail the motto “respect no authority”!.

-[^18]: Except as some idle intellectual play or mental gymnastics by a few “exotic” individuals.

-[^19]: Whereas the least support should be expected to come from the legally most “protected” groups such as, for instance, single Black Muslim mothers on welfare.

-[^20]: Brief message to all open-border and liberallala libertarians, who will surely label this, you guessed it, “fascist”: In a fully privatized libertarian order there exists no such thing as a right to free immigration.
-Private property implies borders and the owner’s right to exclude at will.
-And “public property” has borders as well.
-It is not unowned.
-It is the property of domestic tax-payers and most definitely not the property of foreigners.
-And while it is true that the State is a criminal organization and that to entrust it with the task of border control will inevitably result in numerous injustices to both domestic residents and foreigners, it is also true that the State *does something* also when it decides *not* to do anything about border control and that, under the present circumstances, doing nothing at all in this regard will lead to even more and much graver injustices, in particular to the domestic citizenry.

-[^21]: Query for liberallala-libertarians and the Stupids for Liberty, who are sure to object to this demand on the ground that the police asked to crush the “anti-fascist” mob are *State-_police: Do you also object, on the same grounds, that the police arrest murderers or rapists?
-Aren’t these legitimate tasks performed also in any libertarian order by _private* police?
-And if the police are not to do anything about this mob, isn’t it o.k. then that the target of its attacks, the “racist Right”, should take the task upon itself of giving the “social justice warriors” a bloody nose?